- Wastewater / Filtration / Stormwater

 Field Services Department

 The City of Fairmont Field Services Department as the backbone of the Utility is responsible for a number of services that the fine citizens of Fairmont have come to respect and appreciate.
-Rossie Wilson, Field Services Superintendent, heads the Field Service crew up.
-He maintains a crew of 18 that take care of water and sewer repairs and improvements.
+Gary Moore, Field Services Superintendent, heads the Field Service crew up.
+He maintains a crew of 22 that take care of water and sewer repairs and improvements.

 Under the direction of the Field Services Superintendent, the fleet mechanic maintains the vehicles and much of the equipment that is utilized by the Utility Department employees.
 Some of the duties of the mechanic include:

-Preventive maintenance / repair all field services vehicles
+- Preventive maintenance / repair all field services vehicles

-Preventive maintenance / repair all field service equipment
+- Preventive maintenance / repair all field service equipment

 The Utility Department employs a professional secretary to handle all Field Service administration.
 She takes care of fielding incoming service calls for both water and sewer problems.
 The Field Service's secretary also, maintains the database for all work orders that come into the office and issues them to the appropriate sections.
-She is also a Miss Utility representative that dispatches service crews to areas that require line location requests.
+She is also the Miss Utility representative that dispatches service crews to areas that require line location requests.